mbaily/fast_todo/README.md

 ## Hide icons option

 This is for using a todo list a bit more like a notes app, or you can't accidentally delete todos.
-Completed todos in this view: you can't completed a todo in the view but the completed todos are shown with a green checkbox.
+Completed todos in this view: you can't complete a todo in the view but the completed todos are shown with a green checkbox.
 You can flip the view as you please.

 ## Trashcan